Roman infantry tactics: Layout of the triple line

 Once the machinery was in motion, however, the Roman infantry typically was deployed as the main body, facing the enemy.
 During deployment in the republican era, the maniples were commonly arranged in triplex acies (triple battle order), that is, in three ranks, with the hastati in the first rank (that nearest the enemy), the principes in the second rank, and the veteran triarii in the third and final rank as barrier troops, or sometimes even further back as a strategic reserve.
 When in danger of imminent defeat, the first and second lines, the hastati and principes, ordinarily fell back on the triarii to reform the line to allow for either a counter-attack or an orderly withdrawal.
 Because falling back on the triarii was an act of desperation, to mention "returning to the triarii" (ad triarios redisse) became a common Roman phrase indicating one to be in a desperate situation.

 Within this triplex acies system, contemporary Roman writers talk of the maniples adopting a checkered formation called quincunx when deployed for battle but not yet engaged.
 In the first line, the hastati left modest gaps between each maniple.
 The second line consisting of principes followed in a similar manner, lining up behind the gaps left by the first line.
 This was also done by the third line, standing behind the gaps in the second line.
 The velites were deployed in front of this line in a continuous, loose-formation line.

 The manoeuvre of the Roman army was a complex one, filled with the dust of thousands of soldiers wheeling into place, and the shouting of officers moving to and from as they endeavoured to maintain order.
 Several thousand men had to be positioned from column into line, with each unit taking its designated place, along with light troops and cavalry.
 The fortified camps were laid out and organized to facilitate deployment.
 It often took some time for the final array of the host, but when accomplished the army's grouping of legions represented a formidable fighting force, typically arranged in three lines with a frontage as long as one mile (about 1.5 km).

-A general three-line deployment was to remain over the centuries, although the Marian reforms phased out most divisions based on age and class, standardized weapons, and reorganized the legions into larger manoeuvre units like cohorts.
+A general three-line deployment was to remain over the centuries, although the so-called Marian reforms phased out most divisions based on age and class, standardized weapons, and reorganized the legions into larger manoeuvre units like cohorts.
 The overall size of the legion and length of the soldier's service also increased on a more permanent basis.